agouy/straf_deploy/README.md

 # straf_deploy

-Material for the deployment of the STRAF application
+Material for the deployment of the STRAF application.